-Optimized formulation requiring less reagent per
+Optimized formulation requiring less reagent per transfection

-transfection Uses of ScreenFect®A and A-plus:
+Uses of ScreenFect®A and A-plus:

-- pDNA transfection - siRNA transfection
+- pDNA transfection - siRNA transfection1

 ScreenFect®A and A-plus are serum compatible and free of animal derived components.
 There is no need for medium change after transfection.
 ScreenFect® Reagents have relatively low cytotoxicity, allowing easy One-Step cell transfection of recently detached cells.
-This One-Step procedure reduces the duration of your experiment by one day.
+This One-Step2 procedure reduces the duration of your experiment by one day.
 Once diluted, ScreenFect®A and A-plus can be used for a period of up to four days.
 Always mix the dilution directly before use.

 Important consideration: Transfection performance is always a function of efficient transfection and the reagent's gentleness to the cells.
-We provide optimization protocols for ScreenFect® Reagents to help you to find the optimal amount of reagent and nucleic acid for your cells and applications.
+We can provide you with free samples of different ScreenFect® Reagents to help you to find the optimal reagent for your cells and applications.

-For siRNA transfection test our specialized reagent ScreenFect®siRNA
+1 For siRNA transfection test our specialized reagent ScreenFect®siRNA

-One-Step transfection: transfection method in which cell plating and transfection is performed in one single step (see also 3.2.1)
+2One-Step transfection: transfection method in which cell plating and transfection is performed in one single step (see also 3.2.1)